benstroud/canvassing/README.md

 include a REST API and a GraphQL API:

 * OpenAPI/Swagger UI: <http://localhost:3000/api>
-* GraphQL Sandbox UI: <Http://Localhost:3000/Graphql>
+* GraphQL Sandbox UI: <Http://localhost:3000/graphql>

 ### Authentication

-REST and GRAPHQL requests must be authenticated with a JWT token.
+REST and GraphQL requests must be authenticated with a JWT token.
 The token should be included in HTTP requests with header name `Authorization` and value formatted as `Bearer <JWT_TOKEN>`.

-For the demo and development, we can generate auth tokens using a command line utility.
+For demo and development, we can generate auth tokens using a command line utility.

 (Note: The `auth/login` REST endpoint would typically be used to obtain a JWT token by logging in with username and password.)